 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Neuroblastoma.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap to this complete guide.

 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Neuroblasts are immature nerve cells found in an embryo, also called a fetus or unborn baby.
 Normally, neuroblasts mature into nerve cells or adrenal medulla cells, which are cells found in the center of the adrenal gland.
 Neuroblastoma forms when neuroblasts don’t mature properly.

 Sometimes, babies are born with small clusters of neuroblasts that eventually mature into nerve cells and do not become cancer.
 A neuroblast that does not mature can continue to grow, forming a mass called a tumor.

 Neuroblastoma develops most often in infants and children younger than 5.
 It can form before the baby is born and can sometimes be found during a prenatal (before birth) ultrasound.
-Most often, however, neuroblastoma is found after the cancer has spread to other parts of the body, such as the lymph nodes, which are tiny, bean-shaped organs that help fight infection, liver, lungs, bones, and bone marrow, the spongy, red tissue in the inner part of large bones.
+Most often, neuroblastoma is found after the cancer has spread to other parts of the body, such as the lymph nodes, which are tiny, bean-shaped organs that help fight infection, liver, lungs, bones, and bone marrow, which is the spongy, red tissue in the inner part of large bones.

 Looking for More of an Introduction?

 If you would like more of an introduction, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net

 The next section in this guide is Statistics.
 It helps explain the number of people who are diagnosed with neuroblastoma and general survival rates.
 Use the menu to choose a different section to read in this guide.